 Not at all on the very low and stable level of circulating, hormonal, 1,25-dihydroxyvitamin D.

-Once this is understood, and it is recognised that toxicity may only become a concern for 25(OH)D levels of 375 nmol/L 150 ng/mL or above, it can be seen that proper immune system health can only be assured with 25(OH)D levels of 125 nmol/L 50 ng/mL or more, and that this or double to probably triple, this level, will not cause toxicity, or disturb the hormonal regulation of calcium-phosphate bone metabolism.
+Once this is understood, and it is recognised that toxicity may only become a concern for 25(OH)D levels of 375 nmol/L 150 ng/mL or above, it can be seen that proper immune system health can only be assured with 25(OH)D levels of 125 nmol/L 50 ng/mL or more, and that this or double to probably triple, this level, will not cause toxicity, or disturb the hormonal regulation of calcium-phosphate-bone metabolism.
 Please refer to this recent review of vitamin D based intracrine and paracrine signaling by Martin Hewison and colleagues.

 Autoimmune disease and interconnections with vitamin D Jane Fletcher, Emma L Bishop, Stephanie R Harrison, Amelia Swift, Sheldon C Cooper, Sarah K Dimeloe, Karim Raza and Martin Hewison Endocrine Connections 2022-03-31 https://ec.bioscientifica.com/view/journals/ec/11/3/EC-21-0554.xml

-Fletcher et al. address auto-immune diseases, but the same mechanisms enable immune cells to respond correctly to produce healthy innate and adaptive immune responses to viral, bacterial and fungal pathogens.
+Fletcher et al. address autoimmune diseases, but the same mechanisms enable immune cells to respond correctly to produce healthy innate and adaptive immune responses to viral, bacterial and fungal pathogens.
 Most of the early work on vitamin D based intracrine and paracrine signaling was done by Martin Hewison and colleagues in the mid to late 2000s, with macrophages [WP] and dendritic cells [WP].

 #chauss